ably-labs/Ableye/README.md

 Create a new environment variable called `ABLY_PRIVATE_KEY` and set it to your Ably private key.

-## Things to investigate in the SDK.
+## Things to investigate further in the SDK.

 ### Missing pointer safety
 When attempting to create a new client and passing nil to the constructor for a new realtime client